nixworks/public/news/2008/11/14/index.md

 ##### Nice
 ### [ At a summit in Nice, France, the European Union and Russia agree to refrain from deploying missiles or missile defense systems at least before mid-2009, when a pan-European security framework is discussed between Russia, the United States and the EU. ](/news/2008/11/14/at-a-summit-in-nice-france-the-european-union-and-russia-agree-to-refrain-from-deploying-missiles-or-missile-defense-systems-at-least-bef.md)
-_Context: European Union, France, missile defense, Russia, Nice, United States, missile_
+_Context: missile, Nice, Russia, missile defense, European Union, United States, France_

 ##### General
 ### [ General Ann E. Dunwoody becomes the first female four-star general in the history of the United States Army. ](/news/2008/11/14/general-ann-e-dunwoody-becomes-the-first-female-four-star-general-in-the-history-of-the-united-states-army.md)
-_Context: General, Ann E. Dunwoody, United States soldier, first female four-star general_
+_Context: General, United States soldier, Ann E. Dunwoody, first female four-star general_

 ##### Italy
 ### [ An Italian court convicts 16 and acquits 13 police officers of beating protesters at the 2001 G8 summit in Genoa.](/news/2008/11/14/an-italian-court-convicts-16-and-acquits-13-police-officers-of-beating-protesters-at-the-2001-g8-summit-in-genoa.md)